Shadberrow/YVTextField/README.md

 iOS requirements: 8.0+

-## Features

 Using a *floating label* textfield gives an opportunity to avoid additional information labels.
-Much cleaner experience\n

 The main advantage is that the user keeps the field’s context after they’ve focused and entered a value.
 This provides for a more accessible, less frustrating experience.

+## Features

+Much cleaner experience

 ## Usage